lincc-frameworks/tdastro/docs/simulations.rst

    :class: no-scaled-link
    :scale: 80 %
    :align: center
-   :alt: An example of the get_band_fluxes function
+   :alt: An example of the evaluate_band_fluxes function

-   An example of the get_band_fluxes function
+   An example of the evaluate_band_fluxes function

 In addition to being a convenient helper function, generating the data at the band flux level allows certain models to skip SED generation.
 In particular a ``BandfluxModel`` is a subclass of the ``PhysicalModel``